-Protecting native species is a high priority for the City of Canning’s Conservation team.
+Protecting native species is a priority for the City of Canning’s Conservation team.

-Black swans (Cygnus atratus)
+Black swans (Cygnus atratus) / Maali (Noongar name)

 Bobtail (Tiliqua rugosa)

-Bobtails can be found moving slowly or basking in the sun in many of the City of Canning’s bushland areas.
-Breeding in early summer, bobtails give birth to an average of two young in autumn which usually remain with their mother for one-to-two years.
+Bobtails move slowly and bask in the sun in many of Canning’s bushland areas.
+Breeding in early summer, bobtails give birth to an average of two young in autumn, which usually remain with their mother for one-to-two years.

 Loss of habitat and loss of native food sources caused by urban development on the Swan coastal plain has led to the rapid depletion of these birds.